stashgg/stash-unity/Assets/Stash.Popup/README.md

 3. If the payment is successfull, validate the purchase using the Stash API on the game backend.

-### Events

-The plugin provides two main events:

-1. `OnSafariViewDismissed`: Triggered when the card is dismissed.
-2. `OnPaymentSuccess`: Triggered when a payment is successful.```

 ### Platform Support